crownstone/website/_posts/2019-05-23-firmware-and-hardware-wizardry.md

 * A new documentary on the first smartphone, [General Magic](https://hyperallergic.com/500449/general-magic-documentary-smartphone-apple-silicon-valley/), which flopped spectacularly.
 * [Ian Bicking](https://www.ianbicking.org/blog/2019/04/users-want-control-is-a-shrug.html) on what privacy actually means for different people.

-# Meet us

-Reserve the 7th of June in your calendar for our yearly [meetup](https://www.meetup.com/Smart-Home-Bluetooth-Hackerspace/events/256744310/).
-There's free food and beer and it's the perfect opportunity to get hands-on experience with smart home tech!
-Also a warm welcome to Teresa who will work on making sure that our smart homes find their new users!